 Assisted Instrumental Delivery with Forceps and Vacuum

-Assisted Instrumental Delivery is when the use of forceps or vacuum is necessary to deliver the baby to facilitate a natural vaginal birth.
+Assisted Instrumental Delivery is when the use of forceps or vacuum is necessary to deliver the baby and facilitate a natural vaginal birth.

 Obstetrical forceps are medical devices that appear to be a long pair of spoons and tongs.
 These are used to assist delivery when the mother or baby is in distress during labour, and the baby’s head is already far down the birth canal.
 It is also used when the baby has not turned to face the right way or isn’t moving down the birth canal.

 In a delivery that warrants the use of sterile forceps blades, the doctor will gently insert it into the vagina and around the baby’s head.
-These are safe instruments with a lock and a handle which are specifically designed to have curvatures to adapt to the baby’s head and the contours of the maternal pelvis.
+These are safe instruments with a lock and a handle which are specifically designed to have curvatures to accommodate the baby’s head and adapt to the contours of the maternal pelvis.